-- It is recommended that the student discuss the problem with the faculty, staff member, or student directly involved within ten (10) calendar days of the event's occurrence. - 2.
-If the student chooses not to discuss the problem with the other party, or the problem is not resolved during the discussion, the student should meet with a student success coach for further discussion and, if desired by the student, to begin formal grievance procedures.
+- 1. The student is encouraged to discuss the problem with the faculty or staff member directly involved within ten (10) working days of the event's occurrence. - If the student chooses not to discuss the issue with the employee, or the problem is not resolved after the discussion, the student may begin the Formal Complaint Resolution process.

-Step 2: Formal Grievance Procedures
+Step 2: Formal Complaint Resolution